Tehran (TV series): Season 1

 Protagonist Tamar Rabinyan, a young Jewish woman born in Iran but raised in Israel, is a Mossad agent and computer hacker on an undercover mission in the Iranian capital to disable a nuclear reactor.
-Her objective is neutralizing Iranian air defenses so that the Israeli Air Force can bomb a nuclear plant and prevent Iran from obtaining an atomic bomb.
-When she arrives in Iran she switches identities with Zhila Gorbanifar, a Muslim employee of the local electric company.
+Her objective is to take down the Iranian air defences for long enough to enable the Israeli Air Force to bomb a nuclear plant, and so prevent Iran from obtaining an atomic bomb.
+When she arrives in Iran, she switches identities with Zhila Gorbanifar, a Muslim employee of the local electric company.
 In Zhila's place she enters the electric company station and connects to the computer network.
-Then she tries to cut electric power to the Iranian radar system, in order to facilitate an ongoing Israeli Air Force attack.
-Her mission fails because her boss, who thinks she is Zhila, tries to rape her and is killed in a fight that ensues.
-After escaping, Tamar has to go into hiding.
+Then she tries to cut electric power to the Iranian radar system, to facilitate an ongoing Israeli Air Force attack.
+Her mission fails because her boss, who thinks she is Zhila, tries to rape her and is killed in the ensuing struggle.
+After escaping, Tamar goes into hiding.
 Being born in Iran and having moved to Israel when she was six, Tamar now discovers her local roots, goes to see her aunt, and befriends Iranian pro-democracy activists.
 Meanwhile, she is hunted by Faraz Kamali, head of investigations of the Revolutionary Guards.